Unlock Hidden Ableton Effects Without Upgrading to Suite

 I'm going to show you in the following lines that some of these excellent plugins are actually available in Ableton Live Lite or Intro.
 Yes, you read that right!
 There is no need to switch to the Suite to enjoy their exceptional sound quality.

-Please note that this article will be updated regularly because I need lots of time to check out every effect rack! 😉
+Please note that this article will be updated regularly as I discover new racks.

 Quick Recap